-You’ve probably heard stories in the news involving recent scams, but do you know what to watch for?
+You’ve probably heard stories about recent scams in the news, but do you know what to watch for?
 We share five current scams and what you can do to avoid getting tricked.

 Have you received an unexpected phone call or email from someone claiming to be tech support?
-Hang up or delete the email.
-This is a popular internet scam.
-Don’t give them access to your computer and, ultimately, your personal data.
+This is a popular trick used by scammers to gain access to your computer and, ultimately, your personal data.
 Avoid giving scammers access to your computer by deleting the email, and never authorize payment or provide personal or financial information over the phone.

-Believe it or not, there are fake charity scams out there looking to trick people into giving money.
-Take time to research the charity before sending your hard-earned money.
+Believe it or not, there are fake charity scams that attempt to trick people into giving money.
+Take time to research the charity before donating your hard-earned money.

-In one of the latest phone scams, criminals pose as the Internal Revenue Service (IRS) and ask for immediate payment.
-This has allowed scammers to steal millions of dollars and personal information.
-One form of the scam asks victims to make payments using a prepaid debit card.
-These scammers even threaten arrest.
+A common scam criminals use to steal money and personal information is posing as the Internal Revenue Service (IRS).
+These tax scammers may ask you to make payments using a prepaid debit card or even threaten arrest.
 Don’t listen to them!
-Generally the IRS will mail a statement if taxes are owed and does not require the purchase of a prepaid debit card.
+The IRS will mail a statement if taxes are owed and does not require the purchase of a prepaid debit card.

-The Federal Trade Commission (FTC) reports counterfeit check scams are on a rise.
+Counterfeit checks are another common scam.
 If you receive a check in the mail that seems too good to be true, be very careful.
-These scams often congratulate you on everything from winning a foreign lottery to check overpayments.
+These scams may congratulate you on winning a foreign lottery, or they may be check overpayments.
 If you’re asked to pay for a prize or send back money after receiving a payment, it could be a scam.

 Phishing is one of the most common internet scams that can pose serious cybersecurity threats to your or your business, if you own one.
 Scammers use fake emails and texts to gain access to accounts.
-These emails and texts may look like they are coming from a reputable business or someone you know.
-However, when you click on a link or download an attachment it could contain ransomware that can infect your computer and access your personal information.
-If an email or attachment looks suspicious, delete it and don’t click on or download the email or attachment.
+These messages may look like they are coming from a reputable business or someone you know, but if you click on the link or download the attachment it contains ransomware that can infect your computer and access your personal information.
+If an email or attachment looks suspicious, delete it without clicking on a link or downloading an attachment.

 Unfortunately, scams are common, but you can protect yourself by knowing what to watch for and staying informed.
 Our Farm Bureau identity theft protection can help protect your identity by using quick detection and rapid response.
 Contact a Farm Bureau agent to discuss your options.